sashimdr8/parpera-code-challenge/README.md

 Install Instructions

+1. run flutter build apk
-1. Go to the path <project>/build/app/outputs/apk/debug/app-debug.apk
+2. Go to the path <project>/build/app/outputs/apk/debug/app-debug.apk
-2. Copy the apk file in android app.
+3. Copy the apk file in android app.
-3. Double click the apk file and click install.
+4. Double click the apk file and click install.
-4. App will be installed.
+5. App will be installed.
 Enjoy.

 Test Instructions